Energy demand: Three drivers

 Almost half of the world’s energy use is dedicated to industrial activity

 Industry grows in emerging markets, like India, Southeast Asia, the Middle East and Africa.
-Industry also evolves in OECD nations as businesses and consumers strive to reduce their environmental impact by using energy more efficiently.
+Industry also evolves in developed nations as businesses and consumers strive to reduce their environmental impact by using energy more efficiently.

-World – quadrillion BTUs
+World – quadrillion Btu

 - The industrial sector provides more than a billion jobs for people who work to feed, clothe, shelter and improve the lives of people around the world.

 - Rising population and prosperity trigger demand for modern cities, medical equipment, mobility and home appliances that underpin the need for steel, cement and chemicals.

 - In 2021, the industrial sector used about half the world’s electricity and nearly as much primary energy as the transportation and residential/commercial sectors combined.